 Ticks are most active in the spring and summer months when the weather warms up but can be found all year round.
 Not all ticks in England are infected, and the majority of tick bites will not cause Lyme disease.
 There were 849 laboratory confirmed cases of Lyme disease in England in 2022, although around 1,000 to 2,000 people are diagnosed each year based on clinical assessment rather than laboratory test.

 What is the prognosis?

-In the UK, Lyme disease is an uncommon infection and can be successfully treated with antibiotics as per NICE guidelines.
+In the UK, Lyme disease is an uncommon infection and can be successfully treated with antibiotics as per National Institute for Health and Care Excellence (NICE) guidelines.
 If untreated, it can cause a wider range of symptoms in some people such as multiple rashes on other parts of the body, facial droop, shooting nerve pain and, rarely, palpitations or joint swelling.
 Most patients treated in the later stages of infection also respond very well to antibiotics, although some may have long-term damage to their joints or the nervous system.

 Looking out for symptoms of Lyme disease, and checking yourself for ticks after you go to green spaces where they may be present is very important.
 Prompt tick removal can reduce your chances of acquiring Lyme disease.

 Symptoms typically develop 3 to 30 days after a bite from an infected tick.
 Rapid recognition of symptoms can ensure that you receive the earliest diagnosis and treatment from your GP.

 What to do if you have symptoms of Lyme disease